ozzymon/httpsvr/readme.md

 The gain is making hidden money and  reinforcement their authority.

 JP makes targets, not dangerous but difficult person.
-If they have some criminal records or phycological histories, good for JP because of ease to justify.
+If they have some criminal records or psychological histories, good for JP because of ease to justify.

 JP requests neighbors for cooperation and pays rewards for them.